sonertari/TestProxy/README.md

 One or more test harnesses can be saved in a JSON file.
 This is the file that the testproxy executable should be started with using the `-f` option.
-For example, the following is the screenshot of testproxy output when started with a `testharness.json` file and the debug level of 3 (which is the default):
+For example, the following is the screenshot of testproxy output when started with a `testharness.json` file and the debug level of 3 (which is the default, but TestProxy can produce detailed debug logs and very verbose trace logs as well):

 ![Sample Output](examples/SampleOutput.png)